 Risks are central in the Risk-Centric Model, so developers:

 (1) prioritize the risks they face,

-(2) choose appropriate architecture techniques to mitigate those risks, and
+(2) choose appropriate architecture techniques to mitigate those risks,

 (3) re-evaluate remaining risks.

 It encourages “just enough” architecture by guiding developers to a

 prioritized subset of architecture activities.
 The mappings between

 risks and corresponding architecture techniques are explicit.
 Since

 it is not a full software development process, it can be used inside

 of a process such as XP or RUP.